peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 The email was sent successfully to the websites email account.
 The submitted form can be seen [here](images/Test016_completed_form.png) and the received email [here](images/Test016_email.png).

+**NOTE:** The website does not send an acknowledgement email back to the user confirming receipt of the message.
+This could be added in the future.

 #### Test Result
 * **PASS**